apostrophecms/seo/README.md

 ## Advanced Features

+### Structured Data (JSON-LD)

+This module generates JSON-LD in a single `<script type="application/ld+json">` with an `@graph` that can include:

+- WebSite and Organization (from Global)
+- WebPage or CollectionPage (per document)
+- A primary entity for detail pages: Article, Product, Event, Person, or LocalBusiness
+- ItemList for listing pages when enabled

+Editor guidance
+- Detail pages: choose the correct Schema Type in the SEO tab (Article/Product/Event/Person/Local Business) and fill the corresponding fields.
+These schemas now work on both pages and pieces.
+- Listing/index pages: choose “Collection Page”.
+Keep “Include ItemList in JSON-LD” enabled to add an ItemList of the visible items on the page.
+- Sitewide: set Site Name, Site Description, Canonical URL, and Organization details in Global to emit WebSite and Organization in the graph.

+ItemList generation
+- The module detects listing items from common keys: `req.data.pieces`, `req.data.items`, `req.data._pieces`, or `req.data.docs`.
+- Each item should provide `_url` (or `url`) and `title` (or `seoTitle`).
+- A boolean field “Include ItemList in JSON-LD” controls whether ItemList is emitted for Collection Pages (default: on).
+You can expose this toggle for WebPage as well if desired.

+Environment debug logging
+- Set `APOS_SEO_DEBUG=true` to print JSON-LD generation diagnostics to the server logs during development.

+Notes
+- Only one “primary entity” should be used per page.
+Keep rich entity schemas on their canonical detail pages; use CollectionPage + ItemList for listings.
+- The module outputs a single JSON-LD tag with all schemas in `@graph` for performance and clarity.

 ### Custom 404 Tracking

 Track 404 errors in Google Analytics by adding this to your `notFound.html` template: